 Biomedical technology is the application of technology and engineering to living organisms, which can involve a range of activities from designing medical equipment or conducting research.
 Keep reading to find out more about biomedical technology and about your educational options within this field.
 Schools offering Biology degrees can also be found in these popular choices.

 Biomedical technology is a broad term that combines engineering and technology to solve biological or medical problems involving humans, especially the design and use of medical equipment used to diagnose and treat various diseases.
-Biomedical technology can also be broken down into smaller sub-fields, including those outlined in the following paragraphs.
+Biomedical technology can also be broken down into smaller sub-fields, like biomedical informatics, engineering, science and research.

 Biomedical informatics is the branch of biomedical technology that deals with the tracking and measuring of biomedical data by using computers and technology.
 As a biomedical technician, you'd use the information they gather to better understand different issues, such as how diseases spread or how well health systems are performing.